SkylineLabs/emqttd_kafka_bridge/README.md

-emq_plugin_template
+emqttd_kafka_plugin
 ===================

-This is a template plugin for the EMQ broker.
+This is a plugin for the EMQ broker that sends all messages received by the broker to kafka.

 Plugin Config
 -------------